 - Hone the ability to analyze recent trends that can affect you

-Being the founder of CMI or the Content Marketing Institute, one of the most popular content marketing educational resources for brands, it is assuring to say that Joe Pulizzi knows what he’s talking about in terms of content marketing.
-Having one of the fastest growing business since it started, he has the best advice about how to get things like this done right.
+Being the founder of CMI or the Content Marketing Institute, one of the most popular contents marketing educational resources for brands, it is assuring to say that Joe Pulizzi knows what he’s talking about in terms of content marketing.
+Having one of the fastest growing businesses since it started, he has the best advice about how to get things like this done right.

-Seeing as Pulizzi is a trusted expert in this field of sorts, to get a hang onto how he does it so well he shares his six most important principles:
+Seeing as Pulizzi is a trusted expert in this field of sorts, to get a hang of how he does it so well he shares his six most important principles:

 - Your content should and must fill those unmet needs and answers the questions of your customers

 - In delivering content, you must do so consistently